as-ideas/TransformerTTS/README.md

 [Can be found here.](https://as-ideas.github.io/TransformerTTS/)<br>
 These samples' spectrograms are converted using the pre-trained [WaveRNN](https://github.com/fatchord/WaveRNN) vocoder.<br>

+The TTS weights used for these samples can be found [here](https://github.com/as-ideas/tts_model_outputs/tree/master/ljspeech_transformertts)
 ## 📖 Contents
 - [Installation](#installation)
 - [Dataset](#dataset)